COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/BOM/readme.md

-We're working on this page!
-An updated BOM will be added soon.

 # Bill of Materials for PVC Design
 Please note: Prices are listed in USD and are subject to change based on market value and availability.